-The policies published in the AAUP’s Policy Documents and Reports, also known as the "Redbook," have been formulated by standing and special committees, at times in cooperation with other organizations, and adopted by the Association's national Council and by the annual meeting of the membership.
+The policies published in the AAUP’s Policy Documents and Reports, also known as the "Redbook," have been formulated by standing and special AAUP committees and governing bodies, and at times in cooperation with other organizations.

 Statement of Principles on Academic Freedom and Tenure.
 1940.